Swivel-Finance/scrivel/README.md

 Scripting the Swivel Finance Protocol with Python

 ### PSA
 We suggest you create a virtual environment for this and every python project.
-Regardless of your environment, your `PRIVATE_KEY` must be set as an environment variable.

 #### Install/ensure compatable python version
 This is a python project, i'm just going to assume you have a python available.
 If not, do that first.